Bell X-5

 The Bell X-5 was the first aircraft capable of changing the sweep of its wings in flight.
 It was inspired by the untested wartime P.1101 design of the German Messerschmitt company.
-In contrast with the German design, which could only have its wing sweepback angle adjusted on the ground, the Bell engineers devised a system of electric motors to adjust the sweep in flight.
+In a further development of the German design, which could only have its wing sweepback angle adjusted on the ground, the Bell engineers devised a system of electric motors to adjust the sweep in flight.

 Design and development

-The incomplete Messerschmitt P.1101 fighter prototype recovered by United States troops in 1945 from the experimental facility at Oberammergau, Germany, was brought back to the United States.
-Although damaged in transit, the innovative fighter prototype was delivered to the Bell factory at Buffalo, New York where company engineering staff studied the design closely, and, led by Chief Designer Robert J. Woods, submitted a proposal for a similar design.
+The Messerschmitt P.1101 V1 prototype was captured by United States troops in April 1945 from an experimental facility at Oberammergau, Germany.
+It was brought back to the United States, eventually being delivered to the Bell Aircraft factory at Buffalo, New York.
+Although incomplete and damaged in transit, company engineering staff studied the design closely.
+The P.1101 had a wing sweep that could be adjusted on the ground from 30, 40, to 45 degrees.
+However, this was for testing only and never intended as an operational feature.
+The Bell team, led by Chief Designer Robert J. Woods, submitted a proposal for a similar design, but with in-flight wing adjustment capability.

 Although superficially similar, the X-5 was much more complex than the P.1101, with three sweep positions: 20°, 40° and 60°, creating an inflight "variable-geometry" platform.
 A jackscrew assembly moved the wing's hinge along a set of short horizontal rails, using disc brakes to lock the wing into its inflight positions.
 Moving from full extension to full sweep took less than 30 seconds.
 The articulation of the hinge and pivots partly compensated for the shifts in center of gravity and center of pressure as the wings moved.

 Even so, the X-5 had vicious spin characteristics arising from the aircraft's flawed aerodynamic layout, particularly a poorly positioned tail and vertical stabilizer which, in some wing positions, could lead to an irrecoverable spin.
 This violent stall / spin instability would eventually cause the destruction of the second aircraft and the death of its Air Force test pilot in 1953.

 The unfavorable spin characteristics also led to the cancellation of tentative plans by the United States Air Force to modify the X-5's design into a low-cost tactical fighter for NATO and other foreign countries.